abdulmejidamk/GemiBot/README.md

 3. **Set up your Gemini API Key:**

-   - Obtain your GEmini API Key from [GEmini's website](https://ai.google.dev/gemini-api).
+   - Obtain your Gemini API Key from [GEmini's website](https://ai.google.dev/gemini-api).
    - Store your API Key securely, preferably in an environment variable.

 4. **Start the server:**